 Here’s an overview of each major benefit of choosing Delaware to incorporate your business.

-Liability protection
+Liability Protection

-Investor preference
+Investor Preference

 Efficiency

-Tax benefits
+Tax Benefits

-All businesses formed in Delaware owe franchise taxes to the state, regardless of whether or not they do business there.
-Unless you have a physical address in Delaware, you’ll also need to obtain a registered agent in the state to form your business there, which carries an additional cost.
 If you plan to do business in states other than Delaware, you’ll also need to foreign qualify in those states and pay associated fees.
 Depending on your business activities, it may be more cost-effective to form your business in your headquartered state or in a state where you plan to do business.

-Reporting requirements
+Reporting Requirements

 Incorporating in Delaware can confer massive tax advantages—or not.
-It depends on your business entity type, where you earn income, and whether or not your company is large enough to invest in the accounting and business strategy methods required to take advantage of the state’s corporate income tax advantages.
+It depends on your business entity type, where you earn income, and whether your company is large enough to invest in the accounting and business strategy methods required to take advantage of the state’s corporate income tax advantages.

 If you don’t do any business in Delaware or operate an entity not otherwise subject to corporate income tax (such as an LLC or an S-corp), Delaware’s corporate income tax policies won’t benefit you—and you’ll still owe franchise tax there.

-May Not Be As Beneficial for Small Businesses
+May Not Benefit Small Businesses

 Whether or not you should incorporate in Delaware depends on your business structure, operations, size, and goals.
 Here are a few things to consider when making the choice.